uxdxdev/uxdxdev.github.io/content/blog/what-is-dev-ux/index.md

 **But what about the developers building the products or services?**

 In this post I'm going to talk about the UX from a developers perspective when using software libraries, UI components, and other developer tools.
-I'll cover different developers types with some good and bad examples of developer UX.
-And I've listed Jakob Nielson's 10 usability heuristics below because I believe they can used alot more to improve developer UX.
+I'll cover different developers types with some good and bad examples of DX.
+And I've listed Jakob Nielson's 10 usability heuristics below because I believe they can used alot more to improve DX.
+Developers may also interact with APIs and documentation heavily which is extremely important when designing a good user experience for developers.
+I will not go into API design and documentation in this post.

 ## Developer Types

 ![Developer types](./images/devtypes.png)

 As an example, I've highlighted three different types of developers, application developers, framework developers, and library developers.
 Each type of developer might have specific tools that they use as they work.
+This is not an exhaustive list of developer types, I'm using these to talk about some good and bad scenarios that might occur.

 Let's say that an application developer uses UI components to build web applications, framework developers use testing libraries while building UI components, and library developers use command line tools to build testing libraries.
 Each of these developers will experience a variety of pain points.

-## Bad UX / Good UX
+## Bad DX / Good DX

 So what's the difference between a good developer experience and a bad developer experience?
 These examples are contrived.

-**Bad UX for an application developer**
+**Bad DX for an application developer**
 ```javascript
 <Panel isNotBordered={true}>
   // confusing alignment props